sayeed1999/AspNetCore.WebApi.Template/README.md

 # ASP.NET Core Web API Template

-This template helps you to start building any small, medium to large scale projects in ASP.NET Core Web API.
+Build any small, medium to large scale projects in ASP.NET Core Web API using this ASP.NET Core Web API template that comes with out-of-the box support with the followings -

+- Dockerized ASP.NET Core Web API with PostgreSQL database
+- Clean Architecture with Mediatr
+- Sample code for CRUD operation on Products, Categories
+- Sample code for functional testing of business usecases
+- <i>any many more..</i>

 ## Table of Contents